mortenschioler/chess-board/README.md

 # chess-board
-Library for representation of a physical chess board with no game rules implied.
+Library for representation of a physical chess board and pieces with no game rules implied.

 ## Example
 ```clojure